 First Capital is excited to announce it has partnered with Pemberton Group to develop the site at 2150 Lake Shore Boulevard West.
 With over 50 years of experience building residential neighbourhoods and commercial developments across the GTA, the Pemberton Group will help to realize the vision for a sustainable and inclusive master-planned, mixed-use, transit-oriented community at the former Christie Cookie site.
 Read the announcement here.

 How will public engagement inform the plans for the site?

 Public engagement is a key part of the planning process, which will help our team understand community values, concerns and aspirations for the future of the site.

 This community input will be considered along with existing property conditions and constraints, developer aspirations and applicable planning policies to inform the development of a master plan for the site.

 We have adapted our community engagement approach to maintain a connection with the community during COVID-19 and ensure interested stakeholders can still participate throughout this process.
-We have launched an online Q&A platform and will be hosting a Virtual Town Hall on Thursday, May 28th at 5pm.
+We launched an online Q&A platform in 2020, which is used to facilitate a number of consultation efforts, including for the proposed Park Lawn GO station and TPAP process.
 Our aim is to ensure our neighbours have the necessary tools to remain informed, engage with our Project Team and share feedback.